ignorantForager/ignorantForager.github.io/_tabs/drive-prices.md

 <style>
   /* ----- General Table Wrapper and Base Table Styles ----- */
   .table-responsive {
-    /* This Bootstrap class should handle horizontal scrolling if content overflows */ }
+    /* Bootstrap class for horizontal scrolling */
+  }

-  .table-responsive .table { /* Base styles for the table itself */
+  .table-responsive .table {
     width: 100%;
-    /* Default light mode colors (will be overridden by dark mode) */
+    /* Default light mode Bootstrap variables will be used by default.
-    color: var(--bs-table-color, #212529);
-    background-color: var(--bs-table-bg, #fff);
-    border-color: var(--bs-table-border-color, #dee2e6);
-  }
+       Dark mode overrides these using Chirpy's variables. */ }

   /* ----- Column Width and Text Wrapping Styles ----- */